Updated

 Landlord and Freeholder Permission

-You'll need written permission from your landlord (if renting) or the freeholder/management company (if you own the leasehold).
-This can take time — start the conversation early.
+Written permission is required from the landlord (if renting) or the freeholder or management company (if leasehold).
+Start the conversation early.

 Tips for getting permission:

-- Offer to share the installation cost if needed
+- Offer to share installation costs if it helps

-- Provide examples of other buildings that have installed chargers
+- Point to precedent — other buildings in the area that have installed

 Communal Parking

-- Cable routing may need to cross communal areas, requiring freeholder approval
+- Cable routing may cross communal areas and need freeholder sign-off

-- Load management could be required if multiple residents want chargers — the Easee One is particularly good here, as multiple units can share electrical capacity
+- Load management may be required if multiple residents want chargers — the Easee One handles shared capacity well

 Electrical Supply

 Flats often have smaller electrical supplies than houses.
-Your installer will check whether your flat's consumer unit can support a 7kW charger.
-In most cases it can, but older buildings may need a supply upgrade (your DNO handles this for free, though it takes 2–4 weeks).
+The installer will confirm whether the consumer unit can carry a 7kW load.
+In most cases it can; older buildings sometimes need a supply upgrade (DNO-handled, free, 2–4 weeks).

 What If You Move?

-- Most chargers can be removed and reinstalled at a new property (budget £200–400 for removal and reinstallation)
+- Most chargers can be removed and reinstalled at the next address (budget £200–400)

-- Some landlords may want the charger left in place — negotiate this upfront, as it could reduce your final costs
+- Some landlords will want the charger left behind — worth negotiating upfront, as it can offset removal costs

 Quick Comparison